heaslon/Easy-Leaf-Area/README.md

 Contact Us
 If you have any questions or concerns about this Privacy Policy or our practices with respect to your personal information, please contact me at heaslon@gmail.com.

-July 2026 - Added an html version of Canopy Cover you can run from your mobile device: https://heaslon.github.io/CanopyCover/CanopyCover.html.
+July 2026 - Added CanopyCover.html you can run from your mobile device: https://heaslon.github.io/CanopyCover/CanopyCover.html.
 You can also download the html version, but the lat long will not work on mobile devices if you open the html locally.

 June 2026 - Added EasyLeafArea.html and elaScanner.html.
 Now you should be able to run it on most any browser without installing python.